List of Doraemon films

-This list of Doraemon films features both feature-length and short films based on the manga and anime series Doraemon.
+This list of Doraemon films includes both feature-length and short films based on its manga and anime series.
 Since 1980, all of these films to date have been released by Toho.
 Toho currently holds worldwide distribution and licensing rights for all of the films in the series.
+As of 2025, there are 44 feature films, 2 special feature films, and over 30 short films.

 At the Japanese box office, Doraemon had grossed more than ¥100 billion revenue and sold more than 100 million tickets by 2015, having surpassed Godzilla as the highest-grossing film franchise in Japan.
 As of 2020, the Doraemon films have grossed a total of ¥187 billion ($1.7 billion) worldwide.
-Doraemon is the highest-grossing anime film franchise of all time, the highest-grossing non-English film franchise, and one of the highest-grossing animated film franchises worldwide.
+Doraemon is on the list of highest-grossing films in Japan, one of the all time highest-grossing non-English film franchises, and one of the highest-grossing animated film franchises worldwide.